RavoPL/islamic-quiz/README.md

 ## Features

-The website consists of 5 pages and Y features
+The website consists of 5 pages and 10 features

 ### Main Header and Logo
 * Featured on all five separate pages of the website